-Headmasters Detention Cumulative poor behaviour or receipt of sanctions including having previously sat a school detention for the same issue, defiance towards staff, bullying or harassment of another pupil, inappropriate use of technology, first instance of smoking/vaping.
-Temporary Suspension Swearing at a member of staff, truancy, repeatedly smoking in school, bringing the school into disrepute, bullying another pupil, instances of physical violence or threatening behaviour, or severe bullying behaviour, having previously served two headmasters detentions.
+Headmasters Detention Cumulative poor behaviour or receipt of sanctions including having previously sat a school detention for the same issue, defiance towards staff, bullying or harassment of another pupil (either in person or digitally), use of discriminatory language, inappropriate use of technology, first instance of smoking/vaping.
+Temporary Suspension Swearing at a member of staff, truancy, repeatedly smoking/vaping in school, bringing the school into disrepute, instances of discriminatory behaviour, bullying another pupil, instances of physical violence or threatening behaviour including verbal abuse (either in person or online), or bullying behaviour, having previously served two headmasters detentions.
 Permanent Exclusion Bringing drugs into school, use of drugs, repeated behavioural issues where one or more temporary term exclusions have already been served, serious instances of bullying, physical violence or intimidating behaviour.